ucb-me-40/CalorAI/README.md

 {"prompt": "--- Level 3: Full Solved Example ---\n\nA piston cylinder contains nitrogen initially at 400 kPa, 27\u00b0C, and 0.5 m\u00b3.
 The piston contains a resistor.
 The pressure in the piston is kept constant while 120 V is applied to the resistor resulting in 2 A flowing through it for 5 min.
 The piston is also cooled, transferring 2800 J out.
 Goal: Determine the final temperature, T\u2082. \n\nShow me the full, step-by-step solution, including the calculations.", "completion": "This problem requires applying the First Law of Thermodynamics for a closed system, making use of the enthalpy formulation due to the constant pressure process.\n\n### \u2795 Step 1: State Variables and Mass Calculation\n\n**Given:**\n* $P_1 = 400 \\text{ kPa} = 400 \\times 10^3 \\text{ Pa}$\n* $T_1 = 27^\circ \\text{C} = 300.15 \\text{ K}$\n* $V_1 = 0.5 \\text{ m}^3$\n* $V_{resistor} = 120 \\text{ V}$\n* $I = 2 \\text{ A}$\n* $t = 5 \\text{ min} = 300 \\text{ s}$\n* $Q_{out} = 2800 \\text{ J}$\n* Gas Constant for Nitrogen: $R_{\\text{Nitrogen}} \u2248 296.8 \\text{ J/kg}\u00b7\\text{K}$ (from properties table or pyCalor)\n\n**Mass ($m$):** Using the Ideal Gas Law $m = \\frac{P_1 V_1}{R T_1}$:\n\n$$m = \\frac{(400 \\times 10^3 \\text{ Pa})(0.5 \\text{ m}^3)}{(296.8 \\text{ J/kg}\u00b7\\text{K})(300.15 \\text{ K})} \u2248 2.247 \\text{ kg}$$\n\n### \u2795 Step 2: Calculate Work and Heat Transfers\n\n**Electrical Work Input ($W_{\\text{in}}$):**\n\n$$W_{\\text{in}} = W_{\\text{electrical}} = V I t = (120 \\text{ V})(2 \\text{ A})(300 \\text{ s}) = 72000 \\text{ J}$$\n\n**Net Energy Transfer:**\n\n$$\\text{Net Energy} = W_{\\text{in}} - Q_{\\text{out}} = 72000 \\text{ J} - 2800 \\text{ J} = 69200 \\text{ J}$$\n\n### \u2795 Step 3: Apply Energy Balance to Solve for $T_2$\n\nThe energy balance for a constant pressure process ($\u0394P = 0$) in a closed system simplifies to the enthalpy change, $\u0394H = Q_{net} - W_{net, other}$.
 Treating Nitrogen as an Ideal Gas with constant specific heat $c_p \u2248 1040 \\text{ J/kg}\u00b7\\text{K}$:\n\n$$m c_p (T_2 - T_1) = W_{\\text{in}} - Q_{\\text{out}}$$\n\nSolving for $T_2$:\n\n$$T_2 = T_1 + \\frac{W_{\\text{in}} - Q_{\\text{out}}}{m c_p}$$\n\n$$T_2 = 300.15 \\text{ K} + \\frac{69200 \\text{ J}}{(2.247 \\text{ kg})(1040 \\text{ J/kg}\u00b7\\text{K})} \\approx 300.15 \\text{ K} + 29.62 \\text{ K}$$\n\n$$\\text{Final Temperature, } T_2 \u2248 329.77 \\text{ K} \\u2248 56.62^\circ \\text{C}$$"}
 ```

+For now we are only using the `examples` for corpus chunks to be added to `rag_corpus.txt`.

 ### Homework
 Building on the workflow mentioned above, where we go from Jupyter notebook to JSON to JSONL, I will first generate a JSON file from the PrairieLearn problems.
 I created a single file that contains all of the examples done in class, `examples.json`.
 I also converted the syllabus to a JSON file, `syllabus.json` as well as the table of contents for the book, `tableOfContents.json`.
 I also have the `pyCalor` README file.
 Finally, I have the entire outline of my lecture audio recordings, organized by subtopics, in a single file `outline-module-one.json`.
 Upload those files and the PrairieLearn files (`question.html`, `server.py`, and `info.json`) to Gemini, and enter this prompt as well as the PrairieLearn files: